-- (1) the predicted overall noise level at the NSR from the road sections and other traffic noise in the vicinity must be above a specified noise level (e.g. 70 dB(A) for domestic premises and 65 dB(A) for educational institutions, all in $L{10}$ (1hour)); - (2) the predicted overall noise level at the NSR is at least 1.0 dB(A) more than the prevailing traffic noise level, i.e. the total traffic noise level existing before the commencement of works to construct the road; and the contribution from the road sections to the increase in predicted overall noise level from the new road at the NSR must be at least 1.0dB(A).
+(1) the predicted overall noise level at the NSR from the road sections and other traffic noise in the vicinity must be above a specified noise level

+- (e.g. 70 dB(A) for domestic premises and 65 dB(A) for educational institutions and places of public worship, all in L{10} (1hour)); - (2) the predicted overall noise level at the NSR is at least 1.0 dB(A) more than the prevailing traffic noise level, i.e. the total traffic noise level existing before the commencement of works to construct the road; and - (3) the contribution from the road sections to the increase in predicted overall noise level from the new road at the NSR must be at least 1.0dB(A).